Hong Kong star Gillian Chung has parted ways with her Taiwanese husband, aesthetics doctor Michael Lai.

-In his post, he wrote that Chung regretted marrying him.
-This was though Chung told the hosts of Taiwan variety show Truth Everything last year that she was the one who popped the question, telling Mr Lai they should get married.
+In his post, Lai wrote that Chung regretted marrying him.
+This was though Chung told the hosts of Taiwan variety show Truth Everything last year that she was the one who popped the question, telling Lai that they should get married.

 "In March this year, you called to say: 'I'm sorry.
 I thought I would slowly fall in love with you after marriage but I could not.'"

 He added: "I think I'll still be friends with Gillian.
 She is the kindest, most innocent, bravest and most beautiful woman I've ever met.
 She is just no longer in love with me.
 Thank you for all that you have given me.
 If I could do it all over again, I will still propose to you and marry you."

 Chung's manager Mani Fok told Hong Kong media that the couple have agreed to separate but that divorce proceedings are not yet underway.
 The couple had reportedly signed a pre-nuptial agreement.